jostylr/math-parser/parser.md

 * [TODO.md](#todo "save: | clean raw") A list of growing and shrinking items todo.
 * [LICENSE](#license-mit "save: | clean raw") The MIT license as I think that is the standard in the node community.
 * [.gitignore](#gitignore "save: | clean raw")

+## Simple Parser

+So I just want a simple parser example that will split things up using spaces and then tries to parse out arithmetic.

+We create a Parser constructor whose prototype will have the various methods and operators, etc.

+It handles multiples instructions by multiple lines.
+So we first split it on new lines.
+The result of each line is stored in ans[line number] and the most recent line is in ans.
+Either can be used in the creation.

+    var Parser = function () {
+        return this;
+    };

+    var pp = Parser.prototype;

+    pp.parse = function (str) {
+        lines = str.split("\n");
+        lines.forEach(function (el) {

+        }
+    };

 ## Usage Example